In 2013 I first moved to Cordoba, Argentina from San Francisco in the United States to live with my girlfriend at the time (now wife).

 For these reasons and for the fact that you might not want to buy all your own furniture, your best bet is going to be a furnished temporary rental – alquiler temporario amoblado.

-If you’re young and single, you’ll want to be in the Nueva Cordoba neighborhood.
+If you’re young and single, you’ll probably want to be in the Nueva Cordoba or Guemes neighborhoods.
 It’s where the majority of the students live.
-It’s safe and super convenient.
+There’s a ton of bars, restaurants, and night clubs.
+It’s safe and super convenient to live without a car.

 My girlfriend and I lived in Nueva Cordoba for 5 years.
 The only thing I didn’t love is it does get loud.